etherOnGitHub/capstone-aetherwave-rm/README.md

 <p align="center">
 <img src="https://github.com/etherOnGitHub/capstone-aetherwave-rm/blob/main/external_assets/README_images/validation/ts.png" width="700">
 </p>

 The following warning in ESlint doesn't matter as my type array doesnt ever change after its built, but the actual array can easily be expanded with more waves and sounds when going forward in the future builds and versions.
+The program was also built to support future CI/CD as the array can be expanded and it will automatically detect (length of the array - 1) and change the amount of positions on the knob it is assigned to.

 <p align="center">
 <img src="https://github.com/etherOnGitHub/capstone-aetherwave-rm/blob/main/external_assets/README_images/validation/eslint.png" width="700">